Programmers Post

-The power behind your computer is actually "embedded code" within the software or program.
+Programmers Post exposes the power behind your computer - the actual "embedded code" within the software or program.
 No matter what the task, if it is running on a computer (machine), it is following the directions given to it by the program.
 These directions, or language, is written (or coded) so the machine knows how to handle the request.
 Different languages are handled or processed differently.
 And these processes are further broke down into program extensions.
 The language extension is the last three letters of the process name, separated by a period (example = Igfxtry.exe or sunshine.jpeg).
 The extension tells the machine what program to use to handle your request.

 Below you will find a list of programming languages used in the world.
 If you have studied some of our computer information pages, you will already understand some of this.